CenturyLinkCloud/APIDocs/Getting Started/api-v20-authentication-overview.md

     {"message":"We didn't recognize the username or password you entered.
 Please try again."}

 The following raw HTTP request message shows how a user can make a secure API request to retrieve the root Group in a particular data center.
-Note that the bearerToken is added to the header of the request.
+Note that the bearerToken is added to the header of the request, with a prefix of "Bearer ".

     GET https://api.ctl.io/v2/datacenters/RLS1/WA1 HTTP/1.1
     Host: api.ctl.io